Written by: Jen Hale and Susanna Coit

 In the fall of 1891, eleven-year-old Helen Keller wrote a short story called “The Frost King” as a birthday present for Michael Anagnos, the Director of Perkins at the time.
 In a letter from Keller dated November 4, 1891, she introduced the gift to Anagnos with wishes for a Happy Birthday from herself, “mother and father,” and “teacher” (Anne Sullivan) (Keller, “Letter to Mr. Anagnos”).
 In the story, King Frost and his fairies provide an origin story for the changing colors of fall leaves.
 Anagnos was so impressed by the story that he had it published in the Perkins alumni newsletter.
 This set off a series of events that led to Helen Keller being accused of plagiarism, Anne Sullivan accused of being a fraud, and a controversy and “trial” that would make national headlines, end the relationship Keller and Sullivan had with Anagnos, and end Keller’s time at the school as a student.
 Keller’s relationship with the school did not end permanently, however.

-Michael Anagnos included Keller’s story in the January 1892 issue of the Perkins alumni journal, The Mentor, and it was later published in The Goodson Gazette, a weekly newspaper published by the West Virginia Institution for the Education of the Deaf and Dumb and Blind.
-A Gazette reader recognized the story as being similar to Margaret T. Canby’s “Birdie and his Fairy Friends” (“King Frost Again,” 14).
+Michael Anagnos included Keller’s story in the January 1892 issue of the Perkins alumni journal, The Mentor (available on the Internet Archive), and it was later published in The Goodson Gazette, a weekly newspaper published by the West Virginia Institution for the Education of the Deaf and Dumb and Blind.
+A Gazette reader recognized the story as being similar to Margaret T. Canby’s “Birdie and his Fairy Friends” (“King Frost Again,” 14, Internet Archive).
 After becoming aware of the accusation, the Gazette published both stories for side-by-side comparison (“King Frost Again,” 14).
 Suggesting that the blame for the fraud rests not on “little Helen Keller,” “but upon whoever knowingly attempted to palm off the frost king as her composition” (“To the Kentucky Deaf-mute,” 13).

 Keller, however, insisted that she had no memory of either having read the book or having the story read to her.
 She was devastated and upset that people she deeply cared about would accuse her of lying.
 Sullivan, too, denied knowing the story or having read it to Keller.
 Anagnos interviewed both Keller and Sullivan.
 In the meantime, Sullivan completed her own investigation (with the help of John Hitz, who was Alexander Graham Bell’s aide) and found that Sophia Hopkins, a teacher at Perkins, had read Keller the story while she was on vacation in Cape Cod, (Sullivan, 144-145).